UiL-OTS-labs/jspsych-uil-template-docs/README.md

 Lines 29-31 import 'non-jsPsych' _default_ files, they import the aforementioned custom template-related javascript files.
 These _are_ __relative__ imports.
 To clarify: in case you would remove the stimuli.js file from your template experiment folder, this would result in errors if you do not also remove the import statement.

 #### In _general_: import only what you really need
-You may have noticed that a standard template already has quite some lines for standard things.
+You may have noticed that a standard template already has quite a few lines for standard things.
 This is mainly because they were designed to be 'complete experiments'.
-If for instance, if you would _not_ want to include any survey questions, it's best to delete the imports related to them, and of course also the parts in the index.html that relate to the survey blocks, read on to find out about the next important section of an index.html experiment file.
+If for instance, if you would _not_ want to include any survey questions, it's best to delete the imports related to them, and of course also the parts in the index.html that relate to the survey blocks.
+Read on to find out about the next important section of an index.html experiment file.

 ## 2.2 The _script section_ of 'index.html'
 #### javaScript code blocks, (sub-)trial definitions, trial procedures and other code organisation in an index.html file